 Yet another “Em” name, Emiliano is of Spanish and Italian origin meaning “work.”
 It’s their variation of Emil and remains a very traditional choice for little boys.
 While it’s not a show stopper by any means on the charts, it does rank well.
-In the year 2018, it landed just under the Top 200 boy names at #175 which is an improvement from the previous year.
+In the year 2019, it landed just under the Top 200 boy names at #175 which is an improvement from the previous year.

 Emiliano may have gained popularity in Spanish-speaking countries thanks to Emiliano Zapata Salazar who was a leading figure in the Mexican Revolution.
 According to Nameberry, he helped establish modern Mexico.

 Enzo is exactly what we’d think of when we think of Italian boy names.
 Surprisingly, it’s actually the Italian variation of the German name Henry, but also used as a short form for Vincenzo and Lorenzo.

 It’s a popular choice for parents of all backgrounds.
 It’s also a very solid name choice for a boy.
 It’s confident, cultural, and in addition to being a hot commodity in Italy, it’s also a popular choice for parents in France.

 This name is of Spanish and Italian origin meaning “God is my strength.”
 It’s the Italian feminine version of Gabriel.
 You’ll find this name among various cultures, particularly in the U.S. it’s used by Italian Americans, Latinos, and the Jewish community.